irakligeek/FCP-algorithms/README.md

-Algorithm solutions I did on FreeCodeCamp.com
+FreeCodeCamp exercises and apps I did on FreeCodeCamp.com